Death of Ranko Panić: Trial

-On 8 September 2014, an officer of the Niš detachment of the Gendarmery, Nikica Ristić, was arrested on suspicion of inflicting serious bodily injury to Panić leading to his death.
+On 8 September 2014, an officer of the Niš detachment of the Gendarmerie, Nikica Ristić, was arrested on suspicion of inflicting serious bodily injury to Panić leading to his death.
 The indictment was filed in December 2015 and the trial opened on 23 December 2016.

 Ristić announced in November 2016 he plans to remain silent in court.

 On 10 May 2019 the Higher Court in Belgrade reached a first-instance verdict which found Ristić not guilty.
 Judge Bojan Mišić concluded that it was impossible to prove without reasonable doubt that Panić was beaten by a police officer, that his injuries are what led to his death and that Nikica Ristić and Ranko Panić are indeed the two men depicted in the footage obtained from the Jugoeksport building.

-Ristić's lawyer Zora Dobričanin-Nikodinović stated that this was a "great day for justice in Serbia" and that Ristić was "sacrificed not because of justice but politics", i.e. Ristić's close relations with sacked Gendarmery commander Bratislav Dikić.
+Ristić's lawyer Zora Dobričanin-Nikodinović stated that this was a "great day for justice in Serbia" and that Ristić was "sacrificed not because of justice but politics", i.e. Ristić's close relations with sacked Gendarmerie commander Bratislav Dikić.

 Panić's mother Smilja commented: "He was not killed by the Ustashe, but by Serbia.
 My thanks to the state and the judiciary".

 Legacy

 On 29 July 2009, the first anniversary of Panić's encounter with the police, the SNP 1389, a far-right movement with ties to the Serbian Progressive Party, blanketed Belgrade with "Who killed Ranko Panić?" posters.

 In 2009, Pravda, a tabloid closely aligned with the Radical and later the Progressive Party, published a book by journalist Predrag Jeremić detailing Panić's life called Uhapšena istina – od Sretenja do Preobraženja (The Truth Under Arrest – from the Presentation to the Transfiguration).
 The name refers to the dates of the two Orthodox holidays, coinciding with the dates of Panić's birth and burial.
 The introduction was written by Aleksandar Vučić.

 Vučić has organized commemorations of Ranko Panić's encounter with the police at Republic Square on the first and second anniversary in 2009 and 2010.
 In 2009, Vučić promised to honor Panić with a street name.
 On the fourth anniversary in 2012, he made a public visit to Panić's mother Smilja.
 In 2013, the commemoration was attended by high ranking Progressive Party member Nebojša Stefanović.

 Vučić has repeatedly accused the Democratic Party leadership under Boris Tadić, as well as the Cvetković cabinet, both of hiding evidence of Panić's assailant and of under-reporting the incident.
-Since the Socialist Party of Serbia formed a coalition with the Progressives, Dačić has also accused the Democrats and highlighted their connection to former Gendarmery leader Bratislav Dikić.
+Since the Socialist Party of Serbia formed a coalition with the Progressives, Dačić has also accused the Democrats and highlighted their connection to former Gendarmerie leader Bratislav Dikić.
 These accusations were compiled in 2018 by Istinomer, a Serbian project based on PolitiFact.